AuReMe/aucome/README.rst

 			├── A_thaliana.fasta
 			├── A_thaliana.sbml

-networks will contain all the metabolic network created by aucome in padmet format.
+**networks** will contain all the metabolic network created by aucome in padmet format.

-orthology_based contains one folder Orthofinder_WD.
+**orthology_based** contains one folder Orthofinder_WD.
 This folder will contain all the run of Orthofinder.

-studied_organisms: you put all the species that you want to studies in this folder.
+**studied_organisms**: you put all the species that you want to studies in this folder.
 For each species you create a folder and in this folder you put the genbank file of this species.
 Like for model_organisms, file and folder must have the same name.
 And the genbank file must end with a '.gbk'.

 .. code-block:: text